E-gonito/Epic-Game-Store-Manual-Test-Suite/README.md

 - **Jira**: Used as the primary tool for defect management, including writing, tracking, and prioritising all bug reports.

 - **Postman:** Used to conduct foundational API validation by inspecting GET requests to validate data fetched by the storefront.

+### 4.3.
+Prioritisation Strategy
+The project will employ a Risk-based prioritsation strategy.
+Test cases identified during the risk analysis to cover the highest risk will be tested and priortised first.
+Tests will be broken down into 3 categories, "High", "Medium" and "Low".
+All test cases labelled as "High" must be executed and pass as part of the test cycle.

 ## 5.0.
 Entry & Exit Criteria